France: Bike and Barge - Aigues-Mortes to Avignon

 After lunch, we’ll have a guided walking tour of Arles.
 We’ll learn about its importance as a Roman capital during the first century and its golden age during the 5c as an important industrial and religious center.
 It is perhaps best known today for the paintings that the Dutch painter Vincent van Gogh produced during his one year here in the 19c.
 You can stand at the same spot where he painted the beautiful Starry Night Over the Rhone.
 15 miles.

 DAY 4: Today’s ride is probably the most beautiful of the week.
 We’ll begin by cycling to Les Baux-de-Provence, voted one of the most picturesque villages in France.
 When you see the narrow stone-paved alleys lined with quaint terracotta-roofed limestone buildings, you’ll certainly agree.
 After a visit to the castle ruins for a view over the village, we’ll continue on through the beautiful limestone hills of Les Alpilles.
 Their rock was used for centuries to build nearby cities.
-You should stop for the multimedia show that takes place inside one of these hills in the vast empty caverns left over from the quarries.
+We will stop for the multimedia show that takes place inside one of these hills in the vast empty caverns left over from the quarries.
 It’s a spectacular display you won’t forget.

 From there, we’ll head to the town of St. Rémy.
 Van Gogh spent a year here in a convalescent home.
 You can visit the room where he stayed and look out the same window where he saw the fields of wheat he featured in so many of his paintings.
 We’ll meet our boat in the sleepy town of Vallabrègues.
 37 miles.